I am a recovering interrupter.

 I discovered I had a real fear of the topic moving on before I could contribute to the idea.
 This was, of course, easily squashed by the logical side of my brain.
 After all, I can always circle back to an idea after the fact.
 This helped calm any knee-jerk reactions I had and leads to…

 To Stop Interrupting, Wait Till The End

 Once a discussion is wrapped up and the classic “Any final thoughts?” is asked, that’s when I allow myself to say what I need to.
-By then, I have filtered out a lot of the questions I had during our discussion, mostly because I allowed them to be answered naturally, or someone else had brought up the same concern.
+By then, I have filtered out a lot of the questions I had during our discussion, mostly because I allowed them to be answered naturally.

 Then I can ask a simple, “Could we circle back for a second?” and bring up any of the remaining thoughts that were left unanswered.

 To Stop Interrupting, Use Pen And Paper